National Public Gardens Day

 Observing National Public Gardens Day

-This is a holiday that’s easy enough for most people to observe and it’s also a holiday that’s deeply gratifying.
-Public gardens all over the world need our support and the best support we can provide them is by showing up.
-This is also a good idea for people to spread the news about this holiday using the hashtag #NationalPublicGardensDay online.
+This holiday is easy enough for most people to observe and is also deeply gratifying.
+Public gardens all over the world need our support, and the best way we can provide it is by showing up.
+It is also a good idea for people to spread the news about this holiday using the hashtag #NationalPublicGardensDay online.